Geoalert/mapflow-docs-en/docs_api/processing_api.rst

     {
         "name": "test",
-        "description": "test"
+        "description": "test",
+        "addDefaultWds": true
     }

 //Name of the project

-//Arbitrary description of this project.
+//Arbitrary description of this project

+//Add default processing :doc:`pipelines <../docs_userguides/pipelines>` to the project

 Response: the newly created project.